 - Lesson content can be accessed by clicking on the blue box.

-- Once the lesson has been delivered, the 'Taught' button can be clicked to track coverage and attainment.
+- Once the lesson has been delivered, the 'Taught?' button can be clicked to track coverage and attainment.

-- The lesson can be deleted (before 'taught' has been clicked) by clicking the 'Delete' button.
+- The lesson can be deleted (before 'Taught?' has been clicked) by clicking the 'Delete' button.

 Any lesson can be copied and edited so that it may be reused multiple times.
 Just click on the required lesson and select the 'Copy' button, then amend the details as needed.

-Related Articles
+- Related Articles

-Lessons can be marked as taught and attainments recorded against each child through the My lessons page.
+- Planning using My lessons - Lessons can be marked as taught and attainments recorded against each child through the My lessons page.
 Find My lessons under Plan and assess in the menu bar.
 You can plan, teach, review, create or delete lessons from here.
 It is useful to see all ...

-Once schools have selected the projects they wish to use and have added them to their curriculum using the Cwricwlwm designer, class teachers can begin planning the structure they wish to use for delivering the content.
+- Planning options- Once schools have selected the projects they wish to use and have added them to their curriculum using the Cwricwlwm designer, class teachers can begin planning the structure they wish to use for delivering the content.
 The projects provide schools ...

-This is useful for creating whole school or individual class events that are not linked specifically to the curriculum, such as PPA time, assemblies, break times, or lunch.
+- Planning events- This is useful for creating whole school or individual class events that are not linked specifically to the curriculum, such as PPA time, assemblies, break times, or lunch.
 Planning an event Click on the calendar at the time required to add an event ...